Eltik/AniSync/README.md

 This will clean the build folder and re-install the required modules.
 Cleaning the build folder does not delete the database file, but rather cleans all built files in the `/src` folder.

 ### Configuration
 The `config.ts` file is a basic config file that changes how AniSync works.
 The mapping section contains the functions of mapping anime to AniList results.
-Each provider can have it's own value specified, but if it doens't exist it defaults to the `config.mapping.#` value rather than the `config.mapping.anime.[provider].#` value.
+Each provider can have it's own value specified, but if it doens't exist it defaults to the `config.mapping.#` value rather than the `config.mapping.provider.[provider].#` value.
 The crawling section are the options used when crawling through AniList.

 Mapping:
 <table>